flaxmans/CompBio_on_git/Labs/Lab07/Lab07_UserDefinedFunctions.md

 Often, especially in modern usage, the sequence is extended by one more initial term:  0 , 1 , 1 , 2 , 3 , 5 , 8 , 13 , 21 , 34 , 55 , 89 , 144 , ...
 By definition, the first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence, and each subsequent number is the sum of the previous two.

 Using the information given in that quote, write a function that returns a vector of the first `n` Fibonacci numbers, where `n` is any integer >= 3.
 Your function should take **two** arguments: the user's desired value of `n` and the user's desired starting number (either 0 or 1 as explained in the quote above).
+Your function does NOT need to TEST if `n` is actually >= 3.
+(In other words, we are assuming that `n >= 3`.
+That is a sensible assumption because your for loop from lab 4 probably wouldn't work if you used `n < 3`.)
+However, note Bonus 3a below if you are interested.

 *Bonus 3a* (optional): make your function work for n = 1 and n = 2.
 (Hint: add conditionals)